-Supplier rebates make great business sense.
+Supplier rebates otherwise known as vendor rebates make great business sense.
 They build on the common goals of manufacturers and distributors, to provide mutual benefits – manufacturers gain extra sales and customer loyalty, while distributors enjoy lower costs.

 At least, that’s how it should work.